Ghailen-Ben-Achour/Maximize_Pytorch_Performance/README.md

 ```

 ## Quantization
 Quantization refers to techniques for performing computations and storing tensors at lower bitwidths than floating point precision.
 The technique used in this tutorial is FP32 to INT8 quantization allowing for a 4x reduction in the model size and a 4x reduction in memory bandwidth requirements.
 More information about pytorch quantization can be found [here](https://pytorch.org/docs/stable/quantization.html).
-A basic example
+A basic example can be found in